repnz/windbg-cheat-sheet/README.md

 - lm (List Modules): Prints list of loaded modules
 - x (Examine): Prints loaded symbols - x <module_name>!<symbol_name> - you can use wildcard on both sides
     - Search for modules: x Ori*!

+## Source Navigation

+- .open -a <symbol> - open the source file with this symbol

 ## Breakpoints

 - bp - normal breakpoint